Everything recruiters need to know

 Different types of AI technology

 AI can be classified depending on the degree of complexity, with more intelligent systems potentially offering better functionality, as they can integrate more data.
-Scholar Andreas Kaplan and Michael Haenlein (2019) have developed an AI implication framework for organizations, which can be used to classify AI complexity in selection processes They suggest three stages of artificial intelligence:
+Scholars Andreas Kaplan and Michael Haenlein (2019) have developed an AI implication framework for organizations, which can be used to classify AI complexity in selection processes They suggest three stages of artificial intelligence:

 1. Artificial Narrow Intelligence (ANI)